 “Financial literacy” refers to the knowledge and skills necessary to manage your finances effectively.
 Like any other complex skill set, financial literacy develops gradually over time.
 It’s strengthened as you work at it and apply what you’ve learned.
 Becoming financially literate is an ongoing process with no fixed starting or ending point.

 In fact, your financial literacy journey almost certainly started long ago — probably without you even knowing it.
-When you learned the difference between a penny and a nickel, for example, that was a fundamental step toward financial literacy
+When you learned the difference between a penny and a nickel, for example, that was a fundamental step toward financial literacy.

 As you grew older and began saving money from an allowance or summer job, your financial goals probably grew and changed as well.
 Initially, you may have spent your money quickly on candy or small toys.
 Later, you learned to save up by forgoing these smaller rewards in favor of something bigger: a bike, a video game system — and eventually perhaps a car, college tuition, or a down payment for a home.